facebook

 The Space Available

-When pairing a coffee table with your sectional sofa, considering the space in your seating area is essential — even though there isn't a correct answer to "what size coffee table is best."
+When pairing a coffee table with sectional sofas, considering the space in your seating area is essential — even though there isn't a correct answer to "what size coffee table is best."

-"If you're someone who loves a big coffee table that can hold all the art books and objects and remotes—great.
+"If you love a big coffee table that can hold all the art books, objects, and remotes—great.
 If you prefer a minimal setup with a few smaller side tables for the occasional mug—also great," says Rob Natale, Chief of Design at Sixpenny.

 A coffee table should anchor the negative space (credit: Sixpenny)